rabbitmq/rabbitmq-stream-go-client/README.md

 err = producer.BatchSend(messages)
 ```

-`producer.Send`:
-- accepts one message as parameter
-- automatically aggregates the messages
-- automatically splits  the messages in case the size is bigger than `requestedMaxFrameSize`
-- automatically splits the messages based on batch-size
-- sends the messages in case nothing happens in `producer-send-timeout`
-- is asynchronous

-`producer.BatchSend`:
-- accepts an array messages as parameter
-- is synchronous

-Close the producer:
-`producer.Close()` the producer is removed from the server.
-TCP connection is closed if there aren't </b>
-other producers

 ### `Send` vs `BatchSend`

-The `BatchSend` is the primitive to send the messages, `Send` introduces a smart layer to publish messages and internally uses `BatchSend`.
+The `BatchSend` is the primitive to send the messages.
+It is up to the user to manage the aggregation.
+`Send` introduces a smart layer to publish messages and internally uses `BatchSend`.

-The `Send` interface works in most of the cases, In some condition is about 15/20 slower than `BatchSend`.
-See also this [thread](https://groups.google.com/g/rabbitmq-users/c/IO_9-BbCzgQ).
+Starting from version 1.5.0, the `Send` uses a dynamic send.
+The client sends the message buffer regardless of any timeout.</br>

+What should you use? </br>
+The `Send` method is the best choice for most of the cases:</br>
+- It is asynchronous
+- It is smart to aggregate the messages in a batch with a low-latency
+- It is smart to split the messages in case the size is bigger than `requestedMaxFrameSize`
+- You can play with `BatchSize` parameter to increase the throughput

+The `BatchSend` is useful in case you need to manage the aggregation by yourself. </br>
+It gives you more control over the aggregation process: </br>
+- It is synchronous
+- It is up to the user to manage the aggregation
+- It is up to the user to split the messages in case the size is bigger than `requestedMaxFrameSize`
+- It can be faster than `Send` in case the aggregation is managed by the user.

+#### Throughput vs Latency</br>
+With both methods you can have low-latency and/or high-throughput. </br>
+The `Send` is the best choice for low-latency without care about aggregation.
+With `BatchSend` you have more control.</br>

+Performance test tool can help you to test `Send` and `BatchSend` </br>
-See also "Client performances" example in the [examples](./examples/performances/) directory
+See also the [Performance test tool](#performance-test-tool) section.

 ### Publish Confirmation